PGRacing/PDM/CODE/PDMS/.vscode/PDM_NOTES.md

 // Sample PWM during high state

 // Remeber that both voltage and current must be intact to make sure that all readings are correct

+// Adding config and regs to pdm file
+// Configurations

+OUT
+- outsCfg
+- outsReg

+LOGIC
+- logicCfg
+- logicReg

+TELEMETRY
+- telemetryCfg

+BSP
+- no configuration will be used

+CAN HANDLER
+- cansCfg